DeivydHXS/not-json/README.md

  # Introduction

- I will make a json-like parser with some changes
+ I really don't like the quotation marks in the name of a field, so i will remove it (joking)

- I really don't like the quotation marks in the name of a field, so i will remove it
+ I will make a json-like parser with some changes, more for study than anything else

  The parser will accept something like this:

 ```
  {
     number: 3
     string: 'str'